alls-e-t/LocksofLineage/data/README.md

 # Data

-Save raw data files here.
+Here are the raw data files for my project.
+The tree was created